 To toggle off the ability for employees to create groups, go to "Settings" -> "Configuration" -> "Users Types & Roles."
 Then, click on "Power Users can view Users & Groups."

 In some cases, an individual user will have access to a folder, but will also be a member of a group which has access to the folder.
-For example, he might have "Owner" access individually, but be a member of a group which has "Viewer" access.
+For example, they might have "Owner" access individually, but be a member of a group which has "Viewer" access.
 In this case, the higher permission always apply, so the user will have "Owner" access to the folder.